faceair/request/README.md

-## request: A versatile HTTP client for Golang
+# Request

-`request` is an intuitive and flexible HTTP client written in Go.
-Inspired by the simplicity of the project https://github.com/imroc/req, this library aims to provide a higher level of abstraction for handling HTTP requests and responses.
+request is an intuitive and flexible HTTP client written in Go.
+Inspired by the simplicity of the project [req](https://github.com/imroc/req), this library aims to provide a higher level of abstraction for handling HTTP requests and responses.
 With a wide range of customization options, it makes sending HTTP requests and handling responses simpler and more efficient.

 ## Features